theparthway/docs/docs/cookbook/DemoApp.md

 }));
 ```

-- The `networkConfig` object specifies the details of the Ethereum network to connect to (in our case, the localnet), including chain ID, chain name, RPC URLs, and native currency details.
+- The `networkConfig` object specifies the details of the Ethereum network to connect to (in this case, the localnet), including chain ID, chain name, RPC URLs, and native currency details.
 - The highlighted logic checks if the connected network's chain ID is not 31337 (the local Ethereum network).
 If it isn't, the function requests MetaMask to add the specified Ethereum chain from `networkConfig`.

 ![network_change_popup](./images/network_change_popup.png)